Bug report #1929

 bug, or a limitation of the VRT format?

-#1 Updated by ersts - about 12 years ago
+#1 Updated by ersts - over 13 years ago

 - Status changed from Open to In Progress